-Paul, the youngest of five, was born in Maple Heights, Ohio to his parents, Patricia Ann and Walter William Tuennerman.
-Shortly after his birth, Paul's family moved into an unassuming house on 55th Street North in St. Petersburg, Florida.
+Paul, the youngest of five, was born in Maple Heights, Ohio, to his parents, Patricia Ann and Walter William Tuennerman.
+Shortly after his birth, Paul's family moved into a modest house on 55th Street North in St. Petersburg, Florida.

-The death of Paul's two older brothers and other factors contributed to the separation of Patricia and Walter, just as Paul entered Elementary School.
+The death of Paul's older brother and other factors contributed to the separation of Patricia and Walter, just as Paul entered Elementary School.
 Shortly after that, Paul's father lost his battle with cancer, and his mother committed suicide.

-Following his graduation from High School, Paul joined the United States Navy, where he served four deployments to the western Pacific and Indian Oceans, followed by two years of service at the Naval Training Center in San Diego California.
+Following his graduation from High School, Paul joined the United States Navy, where he served three deployments to the western Pacific and Indian Oceans, followed by two years of service at the Naval Training Center in San Diego, California.

 It was in San Diego that Paul met his mentor, Commander John G. Neeb.
 Together, Paul and John received numerous accolades for their work in Supply Chain Management, including several scholarships, a Marine Corps Navy Achievement Medal, and a Presidential Citation from then-President Ronald W. Reagan.